Securing REST APIs

 {

-options.AllowedCertificateTypes = CertificateTypes.All;
+options.AllowedCertificateTypes = CertificateTypes.Chained;

-options.RevocationMode = X509RevocationMode.NoCheck;
+options.RevocationMode = X509RevocationMode.Online;

 options.Events = new CertificateAuthenticationEvents